 GTES agreements will generally allow the business to negotiate;

-- 4-year initial visas for any occupation regardless of grouping
+- 4-year temporary 482 visas for any occupation regardless of occupational grouping

-- Variation of eligibility requirements for the GTES visa
+- Variation of eligibility requirements for the 482 visa

-- Permanent residency pathways for occupations which aren’t on the Medium and Long term skills list (MLTSSL)
+- Permanent residency pathways (through the 186 visa) for occupations which aren’t on the Medium and Long term skills list (MLTSSL)

-- Flexibility with the standard 45 year age requirement for subsequent permanent residency applications
+- Flexibility with the standard 45 year age requirements for subsequent permanent residency (186 visa) applications

 The GTES pathway also has some additional requirements in order to have the agreements approved, including;